jasonyingling/reading-time-wp/readme.txt

 2. The options available in Reading Time WP.

 == Changelog ==

+= 1.2.2 =
+* Switched default for all post types to display reading time if option has not been set
+* Add option to include shortcodes in the reading time count

 = 1.2.0 =
 * Hoo boy do we have a big one.